AI-Governance-Lab/k8s-mlfow-demo/README.md

 ```

 Summary:
-- MLflow exposed via NodePort (default 30500) on all nodes.
+- MLflow via NodePort (default 30500) on all nodes.
-- PostgreSQL stores runs/metadata; MinIO stores artifacts in bucket mlflow-artifacts.
+- PostgreSQL stores metadata; MinIO stores artifacts in bucket mlflow-artifacts.
-- Both use PVCs with the nfs-client StorageClass (switch to local-path if needed).
+- PVCs use nfs-client (switch to local-path if needed).